It is inexplicable, but very explainable, very understanding.

 Even in California, if you're fully vaccinated, now New York, except if you're a kid in school, you're stuck with the mask on, which makes no sense whatsoever if you're following science.

-Um, but why are Democrats in this scramble to reverse course on COVID restrictions?
+But why are Democrats in this scramble to reverse course on COVID restrictions?

-So what it really means, if you really want to interpret it, is that they'll say whatever they need to say, do whatever they need to do to hold on to power.
+So, what it really means, if you really want to interpret it, is that they'll say whatever they need to say, do whatever they need to do to hold on to power.

 And that's why they're trying to reverse course.

-Uh they still don't have COVID testing available.
+They still don't have COVID testing available.

 The line was a mile long of people wanting to get a COVID test.